Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - US Army Corps of Engineers Program and Procurement Dialogue

-- Paula Beck, Chief of Contracts and Tonja Dreke, Contracting Officer/Section Chief, USACE Baltimore District (Virtual Presentation and Participation in Virtual Pods)
+- Paula Beck, Chief of Contracts (Virtual) and Tonja Dreke, Contracting Officer/Section Chief, USACE Baltimore District

-- John Flint, Chief, Military Branch, USACE Norfolk District (Virtual Presentation and Participation in Virtual Pods)
+- John Flint, Chief, Military Branch, USACE Norfolk District (Virtual)

 - Cathern Gil, Chief of Engineering, USACE Wilmington District

-- Sonya Rodgers, Deputy for Small Business, USACE Mobile District (Virtual Presentation and Participation in Virtual Pods)
+- Sonya Rodgers, Deputy for Small Business, USACE Mobile District (Virtual)

-- Ernise Cummings, Deputy for Small Business, USACE Jacksonville District (Virtual Presentation and Participation in Virtual Pods)
+- Ernise Cummings, Deputy for Small Business, USACE Jacksonville District (Virtual)

 - Defense Health Agency Program and Procurement Dialogue